 With growth this year of more than 5 percent and surging foreign investment, Thailand is a relative bright spot on the economic horizon.
 As Bloomberg Markets magazine reports in its September issue, the country has spawned world-class enterprises with global reach.

 Their proximate cause is the fate of Yingluck’s brother, former Prime Minister Thaksin Shinawatra, ousted in a 2006 military coup and living in self-imposed exile after his 2008 sentencing for helping his then-wife purchase property from the government.
 Since his ouster, Thaksin’s supporters and opponents have battled for political control in Thailand’s streets, courts and Parliament.

 As part of that struggle, Yingluck’s Pheu Thai party was pushing two contentious parliamentary initiatives.
 One was a rewrite of Thailand’s most recent constitution, which was drafted at the military’s behest and is the country’s 17th since 1932.
 The other was a bill that would effectively grant amnesty to Thaksin and pave the way for his return.
-He also stands to regain some $1.5 billion in confiscated assets.
+He also stands to regain some in confiscated assets.

 Peacefully resolving the fate of Thaksin, who remains popular and whose allies have won the last five elections, is critical to Thailand’s political stability.
 And given the current constitution’s tainted provenance and anti-democratic provisions reducing the clout of elected legislators, it merits revisiting.

 But these are challenges for another day.
 Yingluck’s decision to set them aside is especially appropriate given the frail health of Thailand’s revered King Bhumibol Adulyadej, in whose defense the military claimed to act in removing Thaksin.
 Indeed, the king’s waning presence puts Thai politics at a particularly delicate juncture.